 Weissensee is a small but beautiful lake located just 5km from Alexanderplatz.
 You can easily get there taking the M4 tram in the Falkenberg direction and getting off at Weiser See stop.
 Otherwise, you could also get there with a short 20 minute cycle.

-It’s worth it if you prefer lounging on deck chairs and plan to enjoy a cocktail or two.
+It’s worth it if you’re looking to get that ‘beach’ vibe in Berlin and prefer lounging on deck chairs whilst sipping a cocktail or two.
 It’s also a great option if you have young kids and toddlers as there are lifeguards on the beach.
 That way both you and your children can relax and enjoy the lake.

 Otherwise just go for the natural (and free) route and enjoy the lake from the park side.
 You can still experience the same relaxing, peaceful atmosphere without an entrance ticket.